 The duct is another of the film’s many cramped spaces.
 A key part of the scene where Marcia attempts to escape from the kitchen is shot in a way that makes space seem even more constricted by using only a fraction of the image.
 (There is some “screenplay irony” here, because just before Marcia said to Casey: “We need to get to a window or a door, or something,” and when the door from the kitchen also has a window in it, escape is of course irresistible to Marcia.)

 It is merely hinted at, but as Casey is rescued, there is a resonant interplay between various thematic strands of imprisonment, for example in the contrast between Casey’s freedom and the eternally trapped zoo animals, like The Beast too will be if the authorities can catch him.
 Kevin’s life as a zoo employee has inspired the emergence of The Beast, whose goal is recognition and respect, as well as transcendence of the limitations of being human.
-The Beast acts like lions and tiger will if they get out, they will kill on instinct.
+The Beast acts like lions and tigers will if they get out, they will kill on instinct.
 The Beast wants to eat the girls, like humans do with animals.
 Finally, a zoo is a collection of cages, like the cell with the girls and the cage of the climax, and there is also a similarity with the folders on Kevin’s computer: one compartment for each personality.
+Doomed to wait for getting the light, they are caged inside Kevin’s mind.

 This animal connection and The Horde’s lair under the zoo nicely dovetail with Casey’s background as a hunter, her father who is teaching it to her, and also with the dead deer that produces resonance in the third flashback.
 There are also stuffed animals on the walls of the restaurant in the first flashback, where the uncle in addition brags about the “freak of nature” of a buck he almost nailed.
 The uncle himself is extremely large and reminiscent of a bear.
 He is also luring Casey into an abuse situation with: “Let’s pretend we’re animals again.”